SELECT

 • Elements Meaning

-START WITH By this condition you can specify the set of root nodes in the graph.
+START WITH Specifies the set of root nodes in the graph.

-NOCYCLE If you specify this option, the query also returns results if there exists a cycle.
+NOCYCLE If you specify this option, the query also returns results if a cycle exists.
 In this case the expansion will be terminated when a cycle is detected.

-The following functions and operators can be used in the SELECT list and the WHERE conditions to qualify the results of a hierarchical query.
+The following functions and operators can be used in the select_list and in the WHERE conditions to qualify the results of a hierarchical query.

 SYS_CONNECT_BY_PATH (expr, char) Returns a string containing the full path from the root node to the current node, containing the values for expr and separated by char.